TSDBBench/Overlord/README.md

 2. Control-VM
     1. Create Control-VM according to [VMware vSphere](docs/ei/vsphere.md) or [OpenStack](docs/ei/openstack.md)
     2. Login to your Control-VM
-    3. Edit Config for the chosen elastic infrastructure (change everything that says '' for your chosen elastic infrastructure)
+    3. Edit config for the chosen elastic infrastructure (change everything that says '' for your chosen elastic infrastructure)
         ```bash
         cd TSDBBench
         nano vagrant_files/vagrantconf.rb